thegworld/gtx-browser/testing/pytype_common/README.md

-This directory contains Python code for running pytype (a Python 3 type hinting analyzer) on Chromium Python code. pytype can infer types from un-annotated code, so it is not necessary to have type hinting added for all analyzed code and its dependencies.
+This directory contains Python code for running pytype (a Python 3 type hinting analyzer) on GTx Browser Python code. pytype can infer types from un-annotated code, so it is not necessary to have type hinting added for all analyzed code and its dependencies.
 However, it is still recommended to do so eventually to ensure that the type hinting is as accurate as possible and to ensure that